 Updated for the HESF 2015 and made available as beta version for consultation.

 |2.1||11 October 2017||Addition to ‘What will TEQSA look for?” text box.|

 The scope and extent of legal agreements with third parties will vary in accordance with the scope and extent of functions being undertaken by a third party.
 The material provided here is meant to be comprehensive for prompting and guidance purposes, however it is not intended to be prescriptive or exhaustive.
 Legal agreements should clearly allocate rights and responsibilities between the registered provider and the third party in each of the following areas, as applicable to the functions being delivered by the third party.

 - The rights and responsibilities of the registered provider for matters such as:

 - provision of and rights over current intellectual property

-- clarify which of the registered provider’s policies and procedures apply, and which of the third party’s policies and procedures apply
+- policy and procedural framework, including clarification of which of the registered provider’s policies and procedures apply, and which of the third party’s policies and procedures apply

 - provision of current administrative guidelines/manual